NextronSystems/asgard-manual/administration/agent.rst

    :scale: 40
    :alt: macOS 13 Full Disk Access

+If you need to grant Full Disk Access via MDM, please take a look at this appendix:|br|
+:ref:`appendix/mdm-fulldiskaccess:Full Disk Access for macOS asgard2-agent-service via MDM`

 .. note::
    There is no workaround to this step, since it is an integral part of the security design of Apple devices.
 If you are having trouble